avniproject/avni-website/src/pages/case-studies/2024-09-19-Scaling-Rural-Education.md

 ---
-templateKey: case-study
+templateKey: blog-post
-title: Scaling Rural Education: How Schools And Anganwadis Are Building Lifelong Skills Beyond the Classroom
+title: Scaling Rural Education - How Schools And Anganwadis Are Building Lifelong Skills Beyond the Classroom
 date: 2024-09-19T20:30:00.000Z
 author: The Avni Team
 description: